sujith-eag/personal-site/content/docs/python/col_extra/unit_4_ans_1.md

 These are the various ways to interact with the attributes of a class in Python.

-1. Direct access using instance (`my_car.brand`): Access instance attributes directly.
+1. Direct access using instance (`my_car.brand`): Access instance attributes or class attributes directly.
 2. Accessing using class name (`Car.wheels`): Access class attributes using the class name.
 3. `getattr()`: Access attributes dynamically.
 4. `setattr()`: Set or modify attributes dynamically.